kubecost/azure-hackfest-lab/1_create-aks-cluster/README.md

         - Select an Azure Subscription.
         - Select or create an Azure Resource group, such as myResourceGroup.
     - Cluster details:
-        - Choose the **Standard ($$)** preset configutation.
+        - Choose the **Standard ($$)** preset configuration.
         - Enter a Kubernetes cluster name, such as `kubecost-demo-cluster`.
         - Select a **Region**.
         - Select a Kubernetes version for the AKS cluster.
-At the time of writing this document, the version used is `1.21.7` (deafult).
+At the time of writing this document, the version used is `1.21.7` (default).
     - Primary node pool:
         - Leave the default values selected.

     ### Networking

     - Select **Kubenet**, and leave the **DNS name prefix** unchanged.
-    - (optional) Enable HTTP aplication routing.
+    - (optional) Enable HTTP application routing.
 This step is required if you intend to expose the Kubecost UI dashboard via a Load Balancer.

 3. Go to **Review + create** tab and click **Create**